7db9a/private-ipfs-docker/README.md

 #### https://github.com/Sitoi/private-network-ipfs

 Has a detailed README for private network using Docker.
 Has a docker-compose.yml.
 It's in Chinese (?), but the Google translation is good enough.

+This fine repo is a git submodule of the repo (you are reading from).
+I basically 'wrapped' my own README.md.

 #### https://github.com/mohdrashid/docker-ipfs-cluster